 designed to be very readable.

-Here are some tips for getting started with Python
+Here are some tips for getting started with Python:

-Use the following presentations to help develop your understading of how to use Python
+Use the following presentations to help develop your understanding of how to use Python

-|Variables||Naming and using variables|
+|Variables||Naming and using variables in Python|

-|Arithmetic||Correct use of symbols and other arithmetic operations|
+|Arithmetic Operators||Correct use of symbols and other arithmetic operations|

 |Lists||How to use lists|

-|Maintainable Code||How to use comments and otehr techniques to improve code readability|
+|Code Maintainability||How to use comments and other techniques to improve code readability|